 34. Once papers have had final sign off, they are securely printed, stored and then when the time comes, are sent out to schools.
 The backup set is also printed.

 So, there you have it.
-You now know about the secret life of SATs Papers.
-You can also see the hugely complex journey they have gone on before they get to you (and a bit more about what is done to ensure they’re as fair as possible!)
+You now have more facts about SATs than you’d ever dreamed about.
+You can also see the hugely complex journey the SATs papers have gone on before they get to you (and a bit more about what is done to ensure they’re as fair as possible!)

 Interested in more reading on SATs, or free assessment resources?
 Click here for our list of the 15 Best Free KS2 SATs Papers & Revision Resources to Use in 2018.